AleksandrRogov/DynamicsWebApi/.github/README.md

 - **Node.js and a Browser** support.
 - **Proxy Configuration** support.

-## Terminology

-Check out [Dataverse Terminology](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/understand-terminology).
-Microsoft has done some changes in the namings of the objects and components of D365 and since DynamicsWebApi has been developing for many years there may be _conflicting_ naming, such as: `createEntity` - which _right now_ means "Create a Table Definition".
-Dataverse SDK terminology is what the library has been based on.
-I have no plans on changing that (except in documentation), mainly because Microsoft may change the namings again in the future which will lead to naming issues ...again.

-**Please note!** "Dynamics 365" in this readme refers to Microsoft Dataverse (formerly known as Microsoft Common Data Service) / Microsoft Dynamics 365 Customer Engagement / Micorosft Dynamics CRM. **NOT** Microsoft Dynamics 365 Finance and Operations.

 ***

 I maintain this project in my free time and it takes a considerable amount of time to make sure that the library has all new features,